 2) Install simple diagrams a desktop app for creating fast, clear and fun sketches.
 You are more likely to attract your readers by showing them how to solve a particular issue with a fun image.

 Or simulate your client’s problems, demonstrate the processes they could use to improve their daily businesses, (workflows, sketches ideas…) in a fun way.
 Create value and emotions with simple but expressive sketches.
 There are plenty of nice features, and lots of shapes and images.

-3) Create and use 1-2 minute videos in your content marketing to demonstrate your services or products.
-But don’t go into deep details, just enough to get it viral and increase sales conversions.
+3) Create and display smart 1-2 minute videos in your content marketing to demonstrate your services or products.
+Initially you entice without going into deep details, just enough to get it viral and increase sales conversions.

 Hint: The key is to be able to translate top complicated ideas into a very powerful and creative visual concept to make a huge impact.